Tinkerforge/doc/en/source/Tutorials/Tutorial.rst

 The DC Brick and motor are verified to work properly, there is now nothing in the way to write a first program that controls the DC Brick.

 You can choose one of the :ref:`available <api_bindings>` programming languages, in this tutorial we use `Python <http://www.python.org>`__, since it is easy to understand.

 The necessary steps to get everything working are essentially the same in all programming language.
-This tutorial together with the examples in the "Programming Interfaces" section of every product should allow you to get any Brick working with any programming language.
+This tutorial together with the examples in the API documentation of every product should allow you to get any Brick working with any programming language.

 In the following we assume that you now the basics of the programming language you picked and that the necessary compilers/interpreters are already installed.

 Download the API bindings for your programming language from the Downloads :ref:`page <downloads>` and install them.
-Installation instructions can be found :ref:`here <api_bindings>` and in the readme.txt supplied with the API bindings.
+Installation instructions can be found :ref:`here <api_bindings>` and in the ``readme.txt`` supplied with the API bindings.

 Create a folder for your DC Brick test project.
 Download one of the examples for the DC Brick as a starting point from :ref:`here <dc_brick_python_examples>` and place it in the folder.

-In this tutorial we take a look at **example_configuration.py**:
+In this tutorial we take a look at ``example_configuration.py``:

 .. literalinclude:: /Software/Bricks/DC_Brick_Python_example_configuration.py
  :language: python
  :linenos:
  :tab-width: 4

 **Line 12** creates an IP Connection to the Brick Daemon running on the host defined in **Lines 4-5**.
-It is possible to run your program on another PC than the one which has the Brick Daemon running (e.g. you can write a program on you phone that controls a Brick connected to your PC).
+It is possible to run your program on another PC than the one which has the Brick Daemon running (e.g. you can write a program for your smartphone that controls a Brick connected to your PC).

 **Line 14** creates an object that allows to control the DC Brick.
 It is necessary to assign the Unique Identifier (UID) of the Brick (in this example defined in **Line 6**).
 Change it corresponding to your device!

 .. note::
  The easiest way to get the UID of your device is to use the Brick Viewer.
  If you connect a device to the PC, the Viewer will display the UID in the "Setup" tab.

-In **Line 15** the DC Brick object is attached to the IP Connection.
+In **Line 15** the DC Brick object is attached to the IP Connection which is responsible for the communication with the Brick Daemon.
-This makes it possible to control multiple devices on different hosts from within one program.

 The **Lines 18-23** configure the DC Brick and let the motor run full speed forward.